wso2-attic/ballerina-integrator/README.md

 ```

-- Create the above directories in your local machine and also create empty `.bal` files.
+Create the above directories in your local machine and also create empty `.bal` files.

-- Then open the terminal and navigate to `Simple-pass-through-messaging-ballerina-/guide` and run Ballerina project initializing toolkit.
+Open the terminal and navigate to `Simple-pass-through-messaging-ballerina-/guide` and run the Ballerina project initializing toolkit.

 ```bash
    $ ballerina init
 ```

 ### Developing the service

-To implement the scenario, let's started to implement the passthrough.bal, which is the main file in implementing.
+To implement the scenario, let's start by implementing the passthrough.bal file, which is the main file in the implementation.
 Refer to the code attached below.
-Inline comments added for better understanding.
+Inline comments are added for better understanding.

 ##### passthrough.bal

 ```ballerina

 import ballerina/http;